ECB ready to print money if 'lowflation' lingers too long

 "The ECB is being slightly more dovish than the market expected," said Kathy Lien, managing director at BK Asset Management in New York.
 "The main takeaway is that the council is considering unusual techniques, and that's negative for euro/dollar."

-Nonetheless some economists were skeptical that Draghi's words would soon be followed by action from the ECB.
+Nonetheless some economists were sceptical that Draghi's words would soon be followed by action from the ECB.

 "Our base case still is that the ECB is done easing and that major unconditional measures will not be taken, barring a major shock to the economy," said Holger Sandte, chief European analyst at Nordea.